mirror/dd-wrt/src/router/curl/tests/FILEFORMAT.md

 ### `<keywords>`
 A newline-separated list of keywords describing what this test case uses and tests.
-Try to use an already used keyword.
+Try to use already used keywords.
 These keywords will be used for statistical/informational purposes and for choosing or skipping classes of tests.
 "Keywords" must begin with an alphabetic character, "-", "[" or "{" and may actually consist of multiple words separated by spaces which are treated together as a single identifier.

+When using curl built with Hyper, the keywords must include HTTP or HTTPS for 'hyper mode' to kick in and make line ending checks work for tests.
 ## `<reply>`

 ### `<data [nocheck="yes"] [sendzero="yes"] [base64="yes"] [hex="yes"]>`